 Share Your Story

 More than 40 million people in the United States live with migraine disease and a half million are diagnosed with Cluster Headache.
 Yet those who have these diseases often feel isolated and alone.
-We want to raise awareness by sharing stories to show that if you have migraine or another headache disorder, you are not alone.
+We want to raise awareness by sharing stories to show that if you have migraine disease or another headache disorder, you are not alone.